Glathrop/outlinesAndDemos/reducingLostCustomers.md

 All communication from the system comes from "Michelle," so staff can easily see who did what.

 ## Goals
-We want the system to reach out with a series of general prospecting messages at different points in time.
+We want the system to reach out with a series of general prospecting messages at different points in time ONLY to customers who have to interact with us.
 Both the message & the message timing should be easily changeable.

 ## Automation
-Each business day, we run a cron to gather all "ghost" customers (customers who haven't spoken with us yet) with an active prospect attempt.
+Each business day, we run a cron to gather all "ghost" customers (customers who have yet to speak with us) with an active prospect attempt.

 Next, we send each result to a worker queue.

-The queue uses a switch case to evaluate a parameter named days_since_inbound.
+The queue uses a switch case to evaluate a parameter named ```days_since_inbound```.
 For a ghost customer, this parameter will go up until the customer engages with us via phone, text, or email.

-When the switch statement evaluates to true, we can choose between five options
+When the switch statement evaluates to true, we can choose between five options:

 - Create Task
 - Inactivate Customer